Nature has given us

 stop bullets and knives—often described as being "five times

-other uses too, from making boats and bowstrings to reinforcing tires and
+It has many other uses too, from making boats and bowstrings to reinforcing tires and brake pads.

 it so tough!